LAXMANRADDI/laxman-hacker.rank/README.md

-# laxman-hacker.rank
+@ Laxman on hackerrank
-@ solved some problems on hacker rank platform for competitive coding .
+1 .........given/ input  number (n) using simple mathamatical operator "**" , which is used for squaring the number